 Graham says that though the kindness of strangers was surprising and endlessly helpful to him, there were a few glitches along the way.
 He was arrested in Estonia and Cameroon and spent time imprisoned in Cape Verde and Congo.
 He was also caught "sneaking into" Russia.

 He landed in South Sudan on Monday, November 26, 2012, thus ending the expedition, and plans on traveling by ship and train home to Liverpool in time for Christmas.
 You can find out more about this epic, four year excursion at Graham's website, The Odyssey Expedition.

-Take a cue from this self proclaimed "Thinking Woman's Indiana Jones" and start your own globe trek with a car rental in Liverpool.
+Take a cue from this globe-trotter and start your own adventure with a visit to Liverpool or the destination of your choice.
 Where ever your journey leads, Auto Europe will get you the best rate on your rental car.